databricks/terraform-provider-databricks/docs/resources/model_serving.md

   * `served_entities` - A list of served entities for the endpoint to serve.
 A serving endpoint can have up to 10 served entities.
   * `served_models` - (Deprecated, use `served_entities` instead) Each block represents a served model for the endpoint to serve.
 A model serving endpoint can have up to 10 served models.
   * `traffic_config` - A single block represents the traffic split configuration amongst the served models.
-    * `routes` - (Required) Each block represents a route that defines traffic to each served model.
-Each `served_models` block needs to have a corresponding `routes` block
-        * `served_model_name` - (Required) The name of the served model this route configures traffic for.
-This needs to match the name of a `served_models` block
-        * `traffic_percentage` - (Required) The percentage of endpoint traffic to send to this route.
-It must be an integer between 0 and 100 inclusive.
   * `auto_capture_config` - Configuration for Inference Tables which automatically logs requests and responses to Unity Catalog.
-    * `catalog_name` - The name of the catalog in Unity Catalog.
-NOTE: On update, you cannot change the catalog name if it was already set.
-    * `schema_name` - The name of the schema in Unity Catalog.
-NOTE: On update, you cannot change the schema name if it was already set.
-    * `table_name_prefix` - The prefix of the table in Unity Catalog.
-NOTE: On update, you cannot change the prefix name if it was already set.
-    * `enabled` - If inference tables are enabled or not.
-NOTE: If you have already disabled payload logging once, you cannot enable again.
 * `tags` - Tags to be attached to the serving endpoint and automatically propagated to billing logs.
 * `rate_limits` - A list of rate limits to be applied to the serving endpoint.
 NOTE: only external and foundation model endpoints are supported as of now.
-  * `calls` - (Required) Used to specify how many calls are allowed for a key within the renewal_period.
-  * `key` - Key field for a serving endpoint rate limit.
-Currently, only `user` and `endpoint` are supported, with `endpoint` being the default if not specified.
-  * `renewal_period` - (Required) Renewal period field for a serving endpoint rate limit.
-Currently, only `minute` is supported.

 ### served_entities Configuration Block